 photo: Mike Mozart via Flickr

 One of the most well-known places to donate, the Salvation Army is an international organization working towards the wellbeing of the unserved.
-Always open to receiving children’s items, odds are one of their many Southern California locations is bound to be near you.
+They are always open to receiving children’s items, like clothing, furniture and household items.
+The best part is they have dozens of retail stores and drop off locations across Southern California locations making it very easy to donate no matter where you live.

 Address: Multiple locations across LA